Skip to main content

 Service Animals and Emotional Support Animals: Understanding Roles, Rights, and Protections

-Service animals and emotional support animals provide invaluable assistance to individuals with disabilities or mental health conditions.
+Service animals and emotional support animals (ESA's) provide invaluable assistance to individuals with disabilities or mental health conditions.
 However, the laws and regulations surrounding them can be confusing.

 This article clarifies the differences, rights, and responsibilities associated with these important companions.

-Understanding Service Animals and Emotional Support Animals
+Understanding Service Animals and ESA's

-Emotional support animals (ESAs) offer comfort just by being with a person.
+ESA's offer comfort just by being with a person.
 They do not need to perform specific tasks for a disability.

 ESAs can be any type of animal.
 This encompasses dogs, cats, rabbits, and birds.
 Their presence can fit into many living situations.